-This site is owned by a twenty-six year-old nerdy and chubby-looking girl whose interest seems to just revolve around books and most of the time guilty with a no-no fashion sense.
+This site is owned by a twenty-eight year-old nerdy and chubby-looking girl whose interest seems to just revolve around books and most of the time guilty with a no-no fashion sense.
 She’s always mistaken as an eighteen year-old soft spoken lady, who will surprise you when she starts warming up to you.

 Behind the thick glasses and quiet demeanor, this girl lives in a world where music is her ultimate escape from reality, where Sakura Kinomoto and Li Syaoran is the best anime love team, and where good tuna sashimi, rootbeer float and matcha ice cream are her comfort food.

 If she’s not writing, she’s in her game of programming or designing, too-absorbed-to-care with the latest book that’s caught her attention, watching the latest episode of one of the many television series that she follows or movies she didn’t get to see in the big screen, hanging out with some of her close friends when everyone’s free, capturing priceless moment in life, attending events or even out on her own adventure in a sea of unfamiliar faces.